1302.01 General Review of Disclosure [R-07.2015]

 - (1) As a result of an appeal conference.

 - (2) When applicant’s arguments have been misdirected or are not persuasive alone and the examiner comes to realize that a more cogent argument is available.

 - (3) When claims are amended to avoid a rejection under 35 U.S.C.
 102, but arguments (if any) fail to address the question of obviousness.

-- (D) Allowance after remand from the Board of Patent Appeals and Interferences.
+- (D) Allowance after remand from the Patent Trial and Appeal Board.

 - (1) When reference is found and cited (but not argued) by applicant.

 - (2) When reference is found and cited by examiner.

 - (F) Where the reasons for allowance are of record but, in the examiner’s judgment, are unclear (e.g., spread throughout the file history) so that an unreasonable effort would be required to collect them.

 - (G) Allowance based on a claim interpretation which might not be